President and Vice President

 The Treasurer will note on checks whether a special meal is requested and give the name of the person requesting a special meal when calling in the count.
 The Treasurer will provide a list of putters attending the luncheon to the hostesses for use at check-in.
 She is also responsible for providing name slips of all putters attending the luncheon to the President for the free-luncheon drawing each month and for possible door prizes.

 The Treasurer is responsible for contacting the award winning putter(s) for the month to be sure that she/they will be attending the luncheon.

 The Treasurer will hold onto the checks until after the event in case of a person having to cancel.
 If the meal ticket is sold, the check from the person cancelling can be destroyed and the check from the person taking their place will write a check made out to MVLP.
 If no replacement is found after the count is called in, the person cancelling will still have to pay.

-New Members: Dues are $17 and Prize Money is $50 per year and are not pro-rated or refundable.
+New Members: Dues are $72 per year and are not pro-rated or refundable.

 Event Committee Advisor(s)

 The Event Committee Advisor(s) will be a full-time resident(s) of Saddlebrooke and have good general computer skills with a working knowledge of Excel, Word, and e-mail.